2025 Federal Election: Profiling the Candidates From The Electorate of Cooper - Star Observer

 As a part of Star Observer’s series ahead of the 2025 federal election, we’re profiling the candidates running in the electorate of Cooper.

-As the federal election approaches, the electorate of Cooper (formerly Batman) stands as a representative of progressive politics, where social justice, LGBTQI+ rights, climate action, and economic fairness dominate the conversation.
+As the federal election approaches, the electorate of Cooper (formerly Batman) stands as a representative of progressive politics, where social justice, LGBTQIA+ rights, climate action, and economic fairness dominate the conversation.

 This year, six candidates are vying for the seat: Tara Burnett (Greens), incumbent MP Ged Kearney (Labor), Stewart Todhunter (Liberal), Kath Larkin (Victorian Socialists), William Turner (One Nation) and Donna Stolzenberg (Legalise Cannabis).